tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 See more details about the project permission in https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization.

+### Alternative Considered

+Split the Tensorflow python and c++ code into separate pip package, eg tf-core and tf-python, and tf-python will use a stable version of tf-core package to build Tensorflow python.
+We have to maintain the compatiblity between c++ layer and python layer, which is currently quite stable.

+    Pros:
+    * This should allow us to enjoy speed up of build time for OSS build, since build/test TF won't require building all the c kernel, which is the majority of the build time.
+Internal CI won't be affected since it will always run against HEAD.
+    * All the python code still lives in one repository, so we don't need to split the change into 2 if it changes Keras and TF python at the same time.

+    Cons:
+    * The change that touch both c kernel and TF python code will need to do the two stage commit process, if the python change relies on c kernel change.
+    * Less motivated to cleanup the cross dependency between TF and Keras since it is no longer a required task.
+    * With Google internel code repo as source of turth, most of the workflow/ tools will still be Google centric instead of Github centric.
+    * Keras-team/keras code base will still be there if we don't move new TF code to it.
+Having a staled version out there is not ideal, and we should really merge them (code/issue/community member) together.

 ### Performance Implications

 There may be some performance implications as we move towards only using